aishwarya250/Bangalore_House_Price_Prediction_AWS/README.md

 - Housing price keep changing in day in and day out and sometimes are hyped rather than being based on valuation.
-Predicting housing prices with real factor is the main crux of our research project.
+Predicting housing prices with real factor is the main crux of our project.
 Here we aim make our evaluation based on every basic parameter that is considered while determining the price
 - Model is deployed on AWS EC2 instance.